syymza/syymza.github.io/_posts/2015-05-04-get-notified-when-someone-posts-an-article-from-about-javascript-on-hacker-news-using-nodejs-firebase-and-emailjs.md

         server.send(email, function(err, message) { console.log(err || message); });
     }

-Now, the we only need to invoke our `sendEmail` when the `isAboutJs` variable is true, inside `filterInterestingPosts`
+Finally, the we only need to invoke our `sendEmail` when the `isAboutJs` variable is true, inside `filterInterestingPosts`:

 {% highlight javascript %}